the demon abadir

 BeelzebubGluttony and fliesLord of Flies; Philistine god, New TestamentInfests with vermin; possesses via decay; 66 legions under command.

-LilithSeduction and infant harmNight demon; Jewish folklore, Alphabet of Ben SiraSteals newborns; shape-shifts as succubus; winged with long hair.
+LilithSeduction and infant harmNight demon; Jewish folklore, Alphabet of Ben SiraSteals newborns; shape-shifts as a succubus; winged with long hair.

 MammonGreed and wealthTreasurer of Hell; New Testament inferencesHoards riches; tempts with gold; invisible unless compelled.